Yousef-8/Automatic-Road-Crack-Detector/README.md

 https://www.kaggle.com/datasets/youseffuadahmed/road-crack-yolo-final-weights

-Place he 2 files  in the `models/` folder of the project before running the app:
+Place the 2 files  in the `models/` folder of the project before running the app:

 So it should be like:
 road-crack-detector/ models/raw_best.pt